oakwilson/jikan/README.md

    0.0.0

 COMMANDS:
-   export Export the contents of a database import Import content to a database help, h  Shows a list of commands or help for one command
+   export, e  Export the contents of a database import, i  Import content to a database help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --debug, -d    enable debug logging
    --help, -h     show help
    --version, -v  print the version
 ```